DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - gathering information through discovery, risk assessments and review of existing documentation
       - ✏️developing a formalized security structure containing a security policy, standards, baselines guidlines, and procedures
       - documentation to establish written policies
+      - due diligence includes the preparation and research
       - disseminating the information to the organization
       - Due diligence is ✏️knowing what should be done and planning for it.
       - The due diligence principle is a more specific component of due care that states that an individual assigned a responsibility should exercise due care to complete it accurately and in a timely manner.